lelouch0204/political-bias-detection/index.md

 <blockquote>
 <p><strong>Welcome to our CS 7641 group project repository!</strong><br>
-We are working on detecting political bias in pieces of text</p>
+We are working on detecting political bias in news articles</p>
 </blockquote>

 </div>